tidymass/tidymass-website/content/en/macos/workflow.md

 Reopen a saved project to continue at the first unfinished step whose prerequisites are satisfied.
 A successful upstream rerun makes dependent downstream results **stale**; rerun the affected steps.
 Old results remain in **Run history**.
 A failed or canceled retry does not replace the previous successful result.

 Recovery operates between saved steps, not at an arbitrary scan inside interrupted peak detection.

+## Walkthrough: Read a saved workflow result

+{{< tutorial-figure src="/tutorial-images/desktop/workflow-saved.png" caption="Read a saved workflow result.
+Actual macOS preview 0.1.59 regression-test screenshot; example counts are test data." >}}

+1. Read the left-hand stage list first.
+The selected stage is Data exploration; Data cleaning is marked Stale because its upstream input changed.
+Blocked stages still lack an eligible input.
+2. In Displayed dataset, check the run identifier, Samples, Features and Missing values.
+Here 7 of 24 cells are missing, giving 29.17%; this is a matrix-cell percentage, not the percentage of completely missing samples.
+3. Select a saved run and expand Settings used for this result.
+Compare saved results only after checking that their input and parameters answer the same question.
+4. After checking the result, rerun stale dependent stages in order.
+If a stage fails, inspect its first error before changing parameters or repeating the task.